CDAT/cdms/docs/source/manual/cdms_2.rst

             * ``cdtime.NoLeapCalendar``: a year is 365 days
             * ``cdtime.Calendar360``: a year is 360 days
-            * ``None``: no calendar can be identified **Note**  If the axis is not a time axis, the global, file-related calendar is returned."
+            * ``None``: no calendar can be identified **Note:**  If the axis is not a time axis, the global, file-related calendar is returned."
    "``Array``", "``getValue()``", "Get the entire axis vector."
    "``Integer``", "``isLatitude()``", "Returns true iff the axis is a latitude axis."
    "``Integer``", "``isLevel()``", "Returns true iff the axis is a level axis."